 As we reflect on the progress made in addressing the health care disparities faced by TGI individuals through SB 923, it is crucial to consider the road ahead.
 There is a need for continued efforts to expand and refine policies dedicated to TGI health care and ongoing research is critical to the development of quality measures to address emerging challenges within the community.
 Efforts should also focus on refining data collection and reporting practices to better capture TGI health care experiences and enhance transparency.
 Policies promoting public awareness and community outreach can further help to reduce stigma and discrimination.
-It is also imperative that all California agencies continue to work together to standardize TGI care and collection of SOGIESC data.

 Addressing issues related to the accessibility and affordability of gender-affirming treatments and procedures remains a priority.
-In embracing these forward-looking topics, we aim to create an environment that continually advances TGI health care, commits to ongoing research, and furthers the development of quality measures and training curriculum to meet the evolving needs of TGI communities.
+In embracing these forward-looking topics, we aim to create an environment that continually advances TGI health care, commits to ongoing research, and furthers the development of quality measures and training curriculum to meet the evolving needs of the TGI community.